A Day Trip Guide To Mount Rigi, Switzerland

 - 11 am: Explore and go hiking.

-- 4 pm: Take cogwheel train from Rigi Kulm to Rigi Kaltbad.
+- 4 pm: Take the cogwheel train from Rigi Kulm to Rigi Kaltbad.
 You can book tickets including transport from Vitznau and Kaltbad experience.

 - 4:40 pm: Take a cable car from Rigi Kaltbad to Weggis.